oneguynick/insync/README.md

 * The quickest way to get started is using [docker-compose](https://docs.docker.com/compose/).
 See the examples folder for a working [docker-compose.yml](examples/docker-compose.yml) that can be modified for development or production use.

-* Visit [https://goo.gl/jv797S](https://goo.gl/jv797S) to authorize Insync for your Google Drive Account
+* Visit [https://goo.gl/jv797S](https://goo.gl/jv797S) to authorize Insync for your Google Drive Account.
+This is time sensitive so do it quickly before running this.

 * Set various [environment variables](#environment-variables) to understand the capabilities of this image.